uom-resquant/modelling_book/docs/01-intro.md

 ##   0.040   0.415   0.490   0.490   0.575   0.700
 ```

-This gives you the five-number summary (minimum, first quartile, median, third quartile, and maximum, plus the mean and the count of missing values, if there are any).
+This gives you the five-number summary (minimum, first quartile, median, third quartile, and maximum, plus the mean and the count of missing values if there are any).

-You don't have to specify a variable you can ask for these summaries from the whole data frame:
+You don't have to specify a variable; you can ask for these summaries from the whole data frame:

 ```r